 Family Network meetings (FNM)

 Family Network meetings play a crucial role in the integration of services to provide early intervention and prevent needs escalating.
 The FNM will have ownership and commitment from key professionals working in each locality.
 Representatives from the core agencies and organisations whose focus is to support children and families will attend this meeting.

 Family Network meetings are being held every six weeks in the following areas:

 - Hereford City North

 - Hereford City South

 - Kingstone and Golden Valley

-When a social worker feels that the needs of a family can be supported through the CAF process, and that intervention from a social worker is no longer required, the procedure is clearly explained in the step-down guidance 2016.
+When a social worker decides that intervention from social care is no longer required and that the needs of a family can be supported through the Early Help process, the procedure is clearly explained in the Step Down to Early Help guidance.

-A CAF consent and step-down plan should be used and consent MUST be obtained before a case can step-down to CAF.
+An Early Help Assessment consent and step-down plan should be used and consent must be obtained before a case can step-down to Early Help.